mherwege/openhab-rule-templates/README.md

 # openhab-rule-templates
-This repository contains rule templates for openHAB version 3.2 and above.
+This repository contains rule templates and blocky libraries for openHAB version 3.2 and above.
-The rule templates are made available in the openHAB marketplace and can be downloaded and installed directly from openHAB.
+The rule templates and block libraries are made available in the openHAB marketplace and can be downloaded and installed directly from openHAB.